 \section{Related Work}

-Research work focusing on Cantonese-English MT has not gained much attention to date.
-Earliest works include \cite{wu-etal-2006-structural} where Example-based and Rule-based MT were investigated.
-In recent years, there was the project plan on Cantonese-English Translation at HKU by \cite{wing2020machine} where the authors listed models to be investigated including RBMT, EBMT, SMT, GRU, Transformer models.
-In a looser connection, regardless of English as the target language, there has been some work on Cantonese-related MT.
-These include dialectal translation between Cantonese and Mandarin Chinese by \newcite{zhang-1998-dialect}, \newcite{Mak-etal-2012-LowResNMT-HK}, and \newcite{liu-2022-low}.
+Research work focussing on Cantonese-English MT has not gained much attention to date.
+Earliest efforts include the work of \newcite{wu-etal-2006-structural} where example-based and rule-based MT were investigated.
+In recent years, a project plan on Cantonese-English Translation was put forward by researchers at the University of Hong Kong (HKU) where they proposed to investigate various MT approaches, including rule-based MT (RBMT), example-based MT (EBMT), statistical MT (SMT), gated-recurrent units (GRU) and transformers \cite{wing2020machine}.
+More loosely related work include research in MT for Cantonese, but without English as the target language.
+These include dialectal translation between Cantonese and Mandarin Chinese by \newcite{zhang-1998-dialect}, \newcite{Mak-etal-2012-LowResNMT-HK} and \newcite{liu-2022-low}.

-Data augmentation via Backtranslation has been one of the standard practices to generate a synthetic corpus for assisting the MT performances of low-resource language pairs.
-This has been popular for both SMT and NMT \cite{sugiyama-yoshinaga-2019-data,graça2019generalizing,edunov2020evaluation,nguyen2021cross,dataAugment2023NMT}.
-However, to the best of our knowledge, none of these works focused on Cantonese-to-English translation.
+Data augmentation via backtranslation has been one of the standard practices for generating a synthetic corpus for improving MT performance on low-resource language pairs.
+This has been popular for both statistical MT (SMT) and NMT \cite{sugiyama-yoshinaga-2019-data,graça2019generalizing,edunov2020evaluation,nguyen2021cross,dataAugment2023NMT}.
+However, to the best of our knowledge, none of these efforts focused on Cantonese-to-English translation.

-Existing platforms or off-the-shelf demos for Cantonese-to-English MT are very Scarce.
-Popular MT engines from commercial IT companies do not include this language pair including Google Translator \url{https://translate.google.com} and Bing Translator \url{https://www.bing.com/translator}.
+Existing platforms or off-the-shelf demos for Cantonese-to-English MT are very scarce.
+Popular MT engines from commercial IT companies, including Google Translate\footnote{\url{https://translate.google.com}} and DeepL Translator,\footnote{\url{https://www.deepl.com/translator}} do not include this language pair.
 Both of them only included simplified and traditional characters of Mandarin Chinese.
-The available translators from commercial IT companies include Baidu Translator (Fanyi) \url{https://fanyi.baidu.com/}, an IT company from China that includes several Chinese dialectal languages \footnote{All these websites were last visited 2024 March 4th}.
-In the opposite direction, there are open-source tools on English-to-Cantonese MT from TransCan \url{https://github.com/ayaka14732/TransCan}.
+Meanwhile, Microsoft Bing Translator\footnote{\url{https://www.bing.com/translator}} and Baidu, an IT company from China, made the Baidu Translator (Fanyi)\footnote{\url{https://fanyi.baidu.com/}} available, which includes Cantonese among several Chinese dialectal languages.\footnote{All these websites were last visited 4th March 2024.} In the opposite direction, there are open-source tools for English-to-Cantonese MT from TransCan.\footnote{\url{https://github.com/ayaka14732/TransCan}}